jcochran206/Omnifoods/README.md

 # Omnifoods Home Delivery Service
 ## Description
 Omnifoods is a food delivery service website.
 Premium food delivered to your door.
-After you get a taste of this food you will never go for fast food again.
+After you get a taste of this food you will never look at fast food  the same way again.
 This project is a responsive website that showcases a fictional food delivery service.
 It is a clean modern design that response to various devices.
 ## technologies used
 - HTML5
 - CSS3